 Feb 1831 – Smith reveals Book of Commandments (Chapter 44:26) from Kirtland, Ohio, commands followers to consecrate “all thy properties” to the church.

 Feb 25, 1831 – Martin Harris’s mortgage is due in full.

-April 1, 1831 – With Martin’s mortgage two months overdue and foreclosed, Tomas Rogers sells Harris’s farm to Thomas Lakey for $3,000.
+April 1, 1831 – With Martin’s mortgage two months overdue and foreclosed, Tomas Rogers sells Harris’s farm (minus the dower portion saved by Lucy Harris) to Thomas Lakey for $3,000.

-March 1, 1832 – Smith delivers D&C 78 from Kirtland to establishing United Order, aggressively solicits communal property donations.
+March 1, 1832 – Smith delivers D&C 78 from Kirtland to establish United Order, aggressively solicits communal property donations.

 - Book of Mormon Printing Arrangements

 - The Joseph Smith Papers: Agreement with Martin Harris